 Brazilian by birth and educated in Paris, London, New York and Florence, I allow myself to travel between styles and to approach each sitter or painting-series as a short story that begins and ends in itself.

-More recently, I began to work across art platforms; mixing video, sound, installation and social media participation with the more traditional aspects of painting.
-By engaging viewers emotionally the work raises questions about itself, ourselves and society.
+More recently, I began to work across art platforms; mixing video, sound, installation, social media participation and mixed-mediums with the more traditional aspects of painting.

 Having started my career as a Costume Designer in London, I went on to do a Masters in Education, lectured in Child Cognitive Development, Adult Literacy, Headed an Art dept. and managed many Community Art's projects; including the Art Centre: Scene on the Green in Aberdeenshire.